hostile and aggressive: a bull-necked, belligerent old man.

 • engaged in a war or conflict, as recognized by international law.

-On December 31st 2011, US President Barack Obama signed into law the National Defense Authorization Act of 2012 (NDAA).
+On New Year’s Eve, December 31st 2011, US President Barack Obama signed into law the National Defense Authorization Act of 2012 (NDAA).
 The Act was passed in the House of Representatives on May 26, 2011 by a vote of 322 to 96.
 The Act was passed in the Senate on December 15, 2011 by a vote of 86 to 13.
 Below is an excerpt from the Act, the wording of which makes it legal to incarcerate United States citizens without recourse to any form of judicial process.
 Essentially these words say that if the government deems any person to have committed a “belligerent act” that person can be detained indefinitely without trial.